Chinese Medicine Diagnosis (Part III): Questioning

 a) Period delayed with dark or brownish bleeding or blood clots, period pain (especially on lower abdomen area), breast fullness and tenderness before the period, headaches on each side of the head or on top of the head: May indicate Liver Qi and Blood disorder.

 b) Abnormal discharge which is excessive, yellow, sticky and with a strong odour: May indicate Damp and Heat in the lower abdomen and lower back area.

 c) Early Menopause with no period or irregular periods, dry skin, hot flushes and sweating, lower back pain, frequent urination at night-time: May indicate a Kidney Yin and Yang disorder.

 (ix) Children: Special issues

-For certain cases there are certain questions that need to be asked individually, such as pregnancy issues for men and women.
-I will not go through these as there are too many to list.
+For certain cases there are specific questions that need to be asked individually, such as pregnancy issues for men and women.

 2. How can you prepare to answer our practitioner’s questions?

 (i) If you read this article before your consultation you will be more prepared and understand why the questions are being asked.